No safe way out as Syrian forces grind down besieged Qusair

 Earlier quick advances made by forces loyal to Syrian President Bashar al-Assad and the allied Hezbollah militia have slowed as they tried to seize the northern quarter of the town.

-Fighters on both sides say that the advance has slowed to only a few meters in the past few days, but they offer conflicting reasons why.
+Fighters on both sides say that the advance has slowed to only a few metres in the past few days, but they offer conflicting reasons why.

 Rebels say backup opposition forces that broke through the encirclement of Qusair and sent in hundreds of fighters have given rebels a morale boost.
 They say they have been able to seize some tanks and ammunition and block a few attempts to storm opposition-held areas.